DroidsOnRoids/swift-style-guide/README.markdown

 }
 ```

-For functions that take any kind of methematical parameters or geometric variables, all those parameters should have explicit names:
+For functions that take any kind of mathematical parameters or geometric variables, all those parameters should have explicit names:

 ```swift
 func exampleMathFuncWith(x x: Double, y: Double) {